 The ATM Tour is best characterized as an adventure in the vein of “Indiana Jones.”

 Your tour guide will unveil hidden passageways, tell tales of Mayan deities, and point out traces of a princess burial scene.

 To get to the ATM camp, you must travel through the bush for 45 minutes and cross three rivers.

-You’ll next put on a helmet and headlamp and start exploring the three-mile-long tunnel, ducking under crystalline stalactites and climbing ladders as you go down an underground river.
+Next, You’ll put on a helmet and headlamp and explore the three-mile-long tunnel, ducking under crystalline stalactites and climbing ladders as you go down an underground river.